Communication M.A. Admissions Criteria

 - A minimum score of 550 or 79 (Internet-based test score) on the TOEFL.

 - Two letters of recommendation from referents that legitimately speak to the applicant’s potential for academic and professional success in graduate coursework.
 At least one reference letter must come from a current or past professor.
 Please use official form included in the application.

 - Statement of purpose.
 Write an essay describing your personal career goals and showing how completion of Barry’s program will help you fulfill these goals.

-- An academic writing sample such as a research/reflection papers or reports.
+- An academic writing sample, such as a research/reflection paper or report.